mlverse/luz/README.md

 -   [HuggingFace Accelerate](https://huggingface.co/docs/accelerate/): The internal device placement API is heavily inspired in Accelerate, but much more modest in features.
 Currenly only CPU and Single GPU are supported.

-## Todo

--   [ ] 'compiling' and training classification models

--   [ ] training and validation data

--   [ ] metrics other than the loss

--   [ ] callbacks for logging and progressbar

--   [ ] custom optimizer definition

--   [ ] custom training and validation steps

--   [ ] timings for each part of the model

--   [ ] handle device placement

 ## Installation

 You can install the released version of luz from [CRAN](https://CRAN.R-project.org) with: